Battle of Camp Wildcat: Aftermath

 Union casualties were 5 killed and 20 wounded while the Confederates suffered 11 killed and 42 wounded or missing.

 After Union Army defeats earlier in the year, especially at the Battle of Big Bethel and First Battle of Bull Run, and on the same day at the Battle of Ball's Bluff, a Union victory was welcomed in the North.

 In November, the Union force completed the Big Sandy Expedition.
 This set the stage for the Battle of Mill Springs and the death of Gen. Zollicoffer on January 19, 1862.

 Battlefield

 The battlefield, about nine miles northwest of modern-day London, Kentucky, is located on land held by the Daniel Boone National Forest and is in private hands.
 The Confederate Monument at Crab Orchard miles to the west memorializes some of the Confederates that died at the battle.

 Much of the battlefield, almost 130 acre, was listed on the National Register of Historic Places in 1979.
 Another 440 acre area, embracing two sections of the battlefield that had been designated historical archaeological sites, was added to the original designation in 2006.
-The Civil War Trust (a division of the American Battlefield Trust) and its partners have acquired and preserved 264 acres of the battlefield.
+The American Battlefield Trust and its partners have acquired and preserved 264 acres of the battlefield as of mid-2023.